NithinKalidas/Appian/Generic.md

  * CDT based approach -> Integration Object -> Call data in batch and use integration object in PM and store in DB and use the data
  * Record Type: Create record with web service menthod, inside webservice need to create integration (before creating integration, connected system need to configure data source as well). sync also can be enabled and will be achieved through batching

-## 30. 10 Approvers need to approve then only we need to proceed to next step? how to define them?
+## 30. In PM, 10 Approvers need to approve then only we need to proceed to next step? how to define them?
 (NR)
+By Creating separate individual sub process in sync for each approvers (In sync method Parent process instance will wait for child process to complete)
-We can keep a script task and check is all completed through task status and proceed with next steps Can we configure AND gate ?
+For DB driven, query the data in script task and once all completed, proceed with next steps

 ## 31. why do we split tabel in Database? why can't we store all in single DB?
 Split tabel because it would create major performance, storage, consistency, scalability, and maintainability issues.
 Databases follow Normalization, where data is split into related tables to avoid duplication and ensure efficiency.

 ## 32. What are the different licenses available and for what components are they provided?
-k3.lic for engines
+ * k3.lic for engines
-k4.lic for the data server
+ * k4.lic for the data server

 ## 33. what is health chekup and use case?
 check metrics and performance log critical fix, high fix, medium,  low (check if fix)

 ## 34. What is monitoring and use case?
-(NR)
+ * Health Dashboard: Overall system health view showing performance, errors, and resource usage.
+ * Process Activity: Monitors running, completed, and failed process instances.
+ * Process Model Metrics: Shows performance metrics like execution count and average completion time of process models.
+ * Record Response Times: Tracks how fast record data is loaded for end users.
+ * Record Sync Status: Monitors the status and failures of record data synchronization jobs.
+ * Query Performance: Analyzes database query execution time to identify slow or inefficient queries.

 ## 35. What is difference between equal to and like operator?
  * Equal: The value must be exactly equal to the column value.
 Faster (can use index directly)